blessingcharles/AbacusCTF/walkthrough.md

     - A fine day , it means affine cipher

-    By using some online crackers for affine cipher
+    By using online crackers for affine cipher
     Eg: https://www.boxentriq.com/code-breaking/affine-cipher